Winner of the James Beard/ KitchenAid Cookbook of the Year 2000 and Winner of the Beard Award for the Best Writing on Food 2000.

 (Italy)

-Pasta with hot and mild Italian sausages and romanesco cauliflower in tomato and cream sauce
+Small rigatoni with sausages and romanesco cauliflower in tomato and cream sauce

 posted: 02/11/2007

-Rigatoni with Grilled Sausage, Tomato, and Wine Sauce
+Rigatoni with Sausage in Tomato and Wine Sauce

 (Italy)